How to Write a Eulogy

 1. Decide what you want to convey.

 Every person in the room will have had a slightly different relationship and set of memories around the person you’re eulogizing.
 Think about what you remember most about the person that others will relate to.
 What do you want to highlight?
 It could be how much he cared about his family or how he pushed everyone to be better.
 It could the way she could make any scenario fun or made everyone feel important.
+It could be their dedication to a charitable cause or their passion for a hobby.
+Many choose to take some of the most important accomplishments or most important events according to the person who passed away and celebrate these within their eulogy.
 You may choose to focus on just one trait or weave in several -- just make sure you have a good way to tie them together.

 2. Think of some illustrative stories.

 Brainstorm some specific examples that exemplify the qualities you want to highlight in the eulogy.
 If you can, pick two or three stories from various stages of his or life to tell.
+Think of stories, memories, or moments that this person loved to share with others or you found them repeating often.
 By focusing on specific examples, you can help bring back memories for others and make people feel more connected to your loved one.

 3. Compare notes with other eulogists.